© Eric R. Pianka

 The first law "conservation of matter and energy" states that matter and energy cannot be created or destroyed.
 Matter and energy can be transformed, and energy can be converted from one form into another, but the total of the equivalent amounts of both must always remain constant.
 Light can be changed into heat, kinetic energy, and/or potential energy.
 Whenever energy is converted from one form into another, some of it is given off as heat, which is the most random form of energy.
 Use of any kind of energy produces waste heat.
 Unless this waste heat can be dissipated, temperature rises.
 Indeed, the only energy conversion that is 100 percent efficient is conversion to heat, or burning.
 Aliquots of dried organisms can be burned in "bomb calorimeters" to determine how much energy is stored in their tissues.
 Energy can be measured in a variety of different units such as ergs and joules, but heat energy or calories is the common denominator.

 A certain amount of solar energy falls on Earth's surface at any given place and time, creating heat.
-Unless this same amount of heat is dissipated back out into space, Earth will warm.
+Unless this same amount of heat energy is dissipated back out into space, Earth will warm.
 Conversely, if more heat is re-radiated back out into space than is received, the planet cools down.
 Earth's atmosphere used to be in a complex equilibrium.
 Certain gases in the atmosphere, especially carbon dioxide, prevent re-radiation of longer infrared wavelengths generated by incident solar radiation, holding heat in thus warming the planet (the "greenhouse effect").
 The concentration of carbon dioxide has risen steadily over the last 40 years and continues to rise due to deforestation and burning of fossil fuels.
 This increase in atmospheric carbon dioxide has enhanced atmospheric heat retention and would have produced global warming sooner except for a fortuitous spin-off of atmospheric pollution -- from 1940-1970, particulate matter increased earth's albedo (reflectance of solar irradiation), allowing less solar energy to penetrate to the surface (volcanic ash in the atmosphere has the same effect).
-Fortuitously, these two opposing phenomena balanced one another for three decades, but the balance shifted about 1970 and the enhanced "greenhouse effect" is now leading to rapid global warming (Domino Effect).
+Fortuitously, these two opposing phenomena balanced one another for three decades, but the balance shifted about 1970 and the enhanced "greenhouse effect" is now leading to rapid global warming (Domino Effects).

 Long-held meteorological records the world over have been broken regularly during the last couple of decades.
 The continent of Australia has been hit hardest (link), with its eastern two thirds experiencing a great decrease in precipitation over the past four decades (map).